pyanfield/WSChart/Readme.md

 **WSChart's target is using simple code to create charts.**

-PieChart's screenshots are under the folder /screenshots:
+Charts' screenshots are under the folder /screenshots.

-'pieChart.showIndicator = YES' is /screenshots/PieChart-showIndicator.png

-'pieChart.openEnabled = YES' is /screenshots/PieChart-openEnabled.png

 I hope you can use this project to create Pie Chart, Bar Chart, Scatter Chart, Line Chart, Comno Chart, Column Chart, Area Chart and Candlestick Chart.